Parthenon: Sculpture

 The cella of the Parthenon housed the chryselephantine statue of Athena Parthenos sculpted by Phidias and dedicated in 439 or 438 BC.
 The appearance of this is known from other images.
-The decorative stonework was originally highly coloured.
+The decorative stonework was originally coloured.
 The temple was dedicated to Athena at that time, though construction continued until almost the beginning of the Peloponnesian War in 432.
 By the year 438, the Doric metopes on the frieze above the exterior colonnade and the Ionic frieze around the upper portion of the walls of the cella had been completed.

 Only a small number of the original sculptures remain in situ.
 Most of the surviving sculptures are at the Acropolis Museum in Athens and at the British Museum in London (see Elgin Marbles).
 Additional pieces are at the Louvre, the National Museum of Denmark, and the Kunsthistoriches Museum in Vienna.

 In March 2022, the Acropolis Museum launched a new website with "photographs of all the frieze blocks preserved today in the Acropolis Museum, the British Museum and the Louvre".